kevinhwang91/nvim-fundo/README.md

 ### TODO Features

-- Limit the count and size for achieves
+- Limit the count and size for archives
 - Restore undo history even if the file has been moved
 - Support useful use cases for undo file